-The Buddha compares the practice of the Dhamma. to a pot filling up one drop at a time.
-There comes the moment when just one more drop falls into the pot, and then the pot overflows: the Dhamma. is seen.
-One never knows when the time for that last drop has arrived.
-The ordinary, unenlightened individual can never see this pot filling because it's in a part of the mind which he or she as yet has no access to - but little by little it's getting filled.
-One day it will become completely full, and it will spill over into the mind as you know it now and then lead one to the source, into this innermost mind, which is usually hidden by the defilements and the hindrances.
-This is when one starts to see the source, which the Buddha called "the house-builder," the creator of birth and suffering.
+The Buddha compares the practice of the Dhamma to a pot filling up one drop at a time.
+There comes the moment when just one more drop falls into the pot, and then the pot overflows: the Dhamma is seen.
+One never knows when the time for that last drop to fall has arrived.
+The ordinary, unenlightened individual can never see this pot getting filled because it's in a part of the mind to which he or she as yet has no access but little by little it's getting filled.
+One day it will become completely full, and it will spill over into the mind as you know it now and then lead one into the source, into this innermost mind, which is usually hidden by the defilements and the hindrances.
+This is when one starts to see the source, which the Buddha called "the housebuilder," the creator of birth and suffering.

-So whether you are a monastic, or one with lay precepts, you never give up the effort and you never give up the training.
-This is a theme which runs throughout the Buddha's teachings.
+So, whether you are a monastic or one with lay precepts, you should never give up the effort, never give up the training.
+This is a theme that runs throughout the Buddha's teachings.
 If one gives up the training in virtue, meditation, and wisdom, one has no chance of success.
-But if one continues with the training, if one continues following the Buddha's instructions, one will find that this training only leads one way.
-It leads to Nibbana.
+But if one continues with the training, if one continues following the Buddha's instructions, one will find that this training leads in only one way.
+It leads to Nibbána.

-This message is beautifully encapsulated in some of the best advice I ever got, given to me from a highly respected monk in Sri Lanka.
-It's a piece of advice which I always value and keep in mind.
-He told me that at the end of each day, it doesn't matter so much to what stage one has attained, or what you have achieved.
-What really matters is whether you have really practised to the limit of your ability that day - whether you have really tried your best - or whether you have been slack, and heedless, forgetting the Buddha's teachings, and forgetting one's faith that these teachings actually lead to Nibbana.
-If at the end of the day you look back and you know that you tried your best, then you are accumulating spiritual qualities, you are getting inwardly filled with these precious drops of water, and drawing closer to the goal.
-By continuing in this way, it will and must happen that Enlightenment will come to you as well.
+This message is beautifully encapsulated in some of the best advice I ever got, given me by from a highly respected monk in Sri Lanka.
+It's a piece of advice I always value and keep in mind.
+He told me that at the end of each day, it doesn't matter so much what stage one has attained, or what one has achieved.
+What really matters is whether one has really practised to the limit of one's ability that day whether one has really tried one's best or instead has been slack and heedless, forgetting the Buddha's teachings, and forgetting one's faith that these teachings actually lead to Nibbána.
+If at the end of the day you look back and know that you have tried your best, then you are accumulating spiritual qualities, you are getting inwardly filled with these precious drops of water, and drawing closer to the goal.
+By continuing in this way, it will happen and must happen, that Enlightenment will come as well.
 This reflection is a means of developing faith in the Buddha's teachings.

-The Buddha not only encouraged faith using the metaphoric "carrot" - the encouragement, incitement, and reassurance that this is a path which produces fruit; he also used "the stick.".
-The stick is just reflecting and wisely seeing the consequences of going the wrong way - into the realm of craving and desire, of disappointment and frustration; into the realm of suffering; into realm of more births - and uncertain births at that .
-Uncertain births produce uncertain results, sometimes with great suffering and great torment.
+The Buddha not only encouraged faith using the metaphoric "carrot" the encouragement, incitement, and reassurance that this path produces fruit; he also used the metaphoric "stick."
+The stick is just reflecting and wisely seeing the consequences of going the wrong way into the realm of craving and desire, of disappointment and frustration; into the realm of suffering; into the realm of more births and uncertain births at that.
+Uncertain births produce uncertain results, sometimes with great suffering and torment.